Gus is the gift that keeps on giving.

 Krystal and Toby aren’t alone in enjoying the “Big Three” health benefits of owning a dog:

 Man’s best friend helps with much more than adorable YouTube videos.
-Research suggests that compared to people who don’t have dogs, the heart rate and blood pressure of dog owners is steadier, and moderates more quickly, during times of stress.
+Research suggests that compared to people who don’t have dogs, the heart rate and blood pressure of dog owners is steadier, and moderates more quickly, during times of A Guy’s Guide to Mental Health.
 This reduces the negative effects of stress on your mind and body.

 The calming “pet effect” is powered by touch, with several studies showing that blood pressure goes down when people pet dogs.
 Owning a dog is also associated with lower cholesterol levels and lower blood pressure generally, likely because of pets’ calming effect, and because dog owners tend to get more exercise.
 On that note…